Catalina Sánchez GaviriaCOLOMBIA | 2019

-A modern and funky Colombian embroiderer, Catalina a mother of 2 now lives in Paris where she created a bold embroidery for the Red Dress highlighting the beauty of her native land but also her desire for its improved future.
+A modern and funky Colombian embroiderer, Catalina a mother of 2 now lives in Lyon where she created a bold embroidery for the Red Dress highlighting the beauty of her native land but also her desire for its improved future.

 My name is Catalina Sanchez.
 I was born in a small town called Popayán, in the south-west of Colombia.
 An ecologist by profession, I first left my country to continue my studies 12 years ago and have lived in several countries since then, which have formed me into the person I am today.
 Being far away from my family, friends, country, and away of my comfort zone has changed me forever.
 I am more compassionate now, I don’t take things for granted, my mind is more open and I am more tolerant.
 All of this was also shaped thanks to my kids.
 I became a mom 7 years ago and they made me realize that what I thought was important in that moment, didn't have any actual relevance.
 They showed me and taught me what was the real meaning of things.
 With them, I became a stay at home mom and have dedicated all these years to them.
 It was during this period that I tried embroidery for the first time.
 I was trying to find a way to keep me "busier" and decided to give it a chance to embroider.
 I grew up watching my mom embroidering and knitting but was never interested in either of them until a few years ago.
 I think watching my mom doing it through my childhood left me with something imprinted in my mind, because it was very easy for me to start with this craft.